rynkwn/rblog/README.md

 but, thinking further on Paul Graham's essays, it seems worthwhile to work on making my written content intrinsically interesting, rather than depending on the razzle-dazzle of more complex styling tools.

+It stands to reason that if you put a fish on land, it either rapidly develops lungs, or you put it back in the ocean.
+Because who would keep a fish that clearly can't develop lungs on shore?